 Skip to main content

 Welcome to Casdoor!
-This document is a guideline about how to contribute to Casdoor.
+This document serves as a guideline on how to contribute to Casdoor.

-If you find something incorrect or missing, please leave comments / suggestions.
+If you find any incorrect or missing information, please leave your comments or suggestions.

 There are many ways to contribute to Casdoor.
 Here are some ideas to get started: